octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterFA12/course.md

 Fungible token is a Financial Application where account balance represents the value associated to an _address_.
 This value can be splitted into smaller parts which can be transfered to another account.

 Non-fungible token (NFT) is a Financial Application whose balance cannot be splitted into smaller part.
-Crypto-kitties is an exemple of non fungible token (on Ethereum blcockchain).
+Crypto-kitties is an example of non fungible token (on Ethereum blcockchain).
 For example, a video game avatar (such as avatar on world of warcraft) is a character having some skills/attributes (strength, dexterity, ...) one can want to sell its avatar , but cannot sell strength property of its avatar separately.
 It makes sense to keep tha whole avatar into a unsecable set of attributes.

 ### Standard